Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 In terms of security, this approach  utilizes the current and future mobile device security capabilities by implementing a secure distributed protocol.
 It addresses the current lack of third-party protection and management while also adding the necessary decentralized backend services to enhance security against evolving cyber threats.

-Regarding usability, the approach simplify the user experience by adding specific and transparent services like Instant Onboarding.
+Regarding usability, this approach simplifies the user experience by adding transparent services like Instant Onboarding.

 Privacy can also be addressed using methods such as stealth addresses and other private schemes.